giovancombo/AutonomousPlatoonControl/README.md

 </p>
 <p align="center"><i>State evolution of different training episodes (1000, 5000, 7000, 9000) of the three best DQL agents: $acc$ (left), $e_p$ (center), $e_v$ (right).</i></p>

+The state evolution across different DQL agent training episodes reveals interesting patterns in the learning process.
+At episode 1000, there is a clear tendency towards divergence, likely caused by the acceleration converging to zero, leading to no variations in velocity.
+This results in the agent stabilizing at a speed that is too low to keep pace with the leader, causing the distance to diverge.

+At episode 5000 there is better convergence of all three state elements towards zero, although acceleration still shows a noticeable jerk.
+At episode 7000, while the green run shows oscillations converging to sub-optimal values, the other two runs demonstrate more convincing performance with reduced state oscillations and jerk.

+#### Tabular Q-Learning agent

 <p float="left", align="center">
   <img src="https://github.com/giovancombo/AutonomousPlatoonControl/blob/main/images/besttab_state1000acc.png", width="33%" />
   <img src="https://github.com/giovancombo/AutonomousPlatoonControl/blob/main/images/besttab_state1000ep.png", width="33%" />